laurarodrigol/blablacar/README.md

 At this document you will find the test automatization for the following login page scenario.

-    Given a user that is not registered is at blablacar page When a user tries to login
+    Given a user that is not registered at Blablacar When the user tries to login
-    Then the user sees the correct error message
+    Then the user can't login
-    And can't login
+    And sees the correct error message

 ## Language